- Luke 9:10-17

 Background of the Miracle:

-- “Feeding the 5000″ is the only miracle recorded by all four gospels.
+- “Feeding the five thousand” is the only miracle recorded by all four gospels.

 - Disciples came from their mission, they were tired and hungry, did not have time to eat.
 They needed rest.

-- Jesus wanted him and his disciples to withdraw from the crowd so that they can have some rest.
+- Jesus wanted him and his disciples to withdraw from the crowd so that they could have some rest.

 - They headed to Bethesda, by boat to discourage crowd from following them. (also check out Jesus healed disable man at Pool of Bethesda)